Frozen Shoulder Pain Specialists

 Once your physical therapist has completed an evaluation, the next step involves creating an individualized program of treatment techniques, including frozen shoulder exercises.

 A combination of hands-on exercises and manual range of motion exercises can restore as much mobility as possible and may also reduce the amount of pain you’re experiencing.

 In the early stages of a frozen shoulder, your shoulder feels inflamed.
 It may benefit from shoulder mobilization and kinesiology taping for pain relief.
 Gradually, through a series of gentle stretches and muscle release techniques, your mobility begins to improve.
 Your Brooklyn physical therapist won’t push you beyond your capabilities and take care not to do any more aggressive movements than you’re ready for.
 Recovery in motion is a creed at TRI Physical Therapy.
 And it means that you participate in your rehabilitation at every turn.

 Massage Therapy for Pain Relief

 Frozen shoulder can cause a lot of pain and discomfort, and your physical therapist incorporates techniques for pain relief treatment whenever possible.
 One of these techniques that may be recommended is massage therapy.
-Gentle soft tissue massage may help to relieve some of your discomfort when done regularly.
+Gentle soft tissue massage may help to relieve some of your discomforts when done regularly.

 Massage therapy increases the blood flow to the sore shoulder and helps to reduce stiffness.
 Trigger point therapy is another type of massage technique that may help.
 Steady pressure is applied on targeted points within muscles to help relieve muscle spasms.